 I agree with this proposal, however why limit it to the Gold Coast?
-Make the power available to police Queensland wide.
+Make the power available to Queensland Police throughout the State.

-• Enhance the enforcement regime against dangerous hooning behaviour by strengthening existing owner onus deeming provisions for hooning offences.
+Enhance the enforcement regime against dangerous hooning behaviour by strengthening existing owner onus deeming provisions for hooning offences.

-I agree with this proposal, these powers need to be available to police Queensland wide.
+I agree with this proposal, these powers must be available to Queensland Police throughout the State.